 Acerca de

-While participating in a MOE, you realize this experience is so much more than a hike, or even meditation.
+While participating in a Mindful Trails nature immersion, you realize this experience is so much more than a hike and

-The felt sense of connection with this planet and the living beings within it can be a deeply enriching spiritual
+meditation.
+The deep sense of connection with place and the abundant life within it can be a deeply enriching

 experience, an effective method of stress-reduction, and simply an excuse to get outside (as if you needed one).